Cod-kd/ws2024-s17-r1-159/README.md

 ## Calculator

 ###### The Team Member Table
-* The name and speed are modifiable and the changes will store in the **_LocalStorage_**
+* The name and speed are modifiable and the changes will store in the **_LocalStorage_**.
-* You can add speed like "1234" and when you reload the page it will be automatically formatted
+* You can add speed like "1234" and when you reload the page it will be automatically formatted.

 ###### The Stage Assignment Table